Torture in [Switzerland] [other countries]

 Prevalence, Abuse & Exploitation of Street Children

-In the early years of the 21st Century gvnet.com/streetchildren/Switzerland.htm
+In the first decade of the 21st Century gvnet.com/streetchildren/Switzerland.htm

 Swiss Confederation (Switzerland)